brentlaster/ai-3in1-demo/labs.md

 6. Now you can run your agent with the following command:

 ```
-python agent1.py
+python agent.py
 ```

 ![Running the agent](./images/31ai15.png?raw=true "Running the agent")

 7. The agent will start running and will prompt for a location (or "exit" to finish).
 At the prompt, you can type in a location like "Paris, France" or "London" or "Raleigh" and hit *Enter*.
+You'll see lots of activity while the model is loaded.
 After that you'll be able to see the Thought -> Action -> Observation loop in practice as each one is listed out.
 You'll also see the arguments being passed to the tools as they are called.
-Finally you should see a human-friendly message from the AI summarizing the weather forecast.
+Finally you should see a human-friendly message summarizing the weather forecast.

 ![Agent run](./images/31ai16.png?raw=true "Agent run")